jonnor/ESC-CNN-microcontroller/report/report.md

 the preferred choice for many machine learning applications.

-### Structure
+### Multi-Layer Perceptron

-A basic and illustrative type of a Neural Network is the Multi-Layer Perceptron (MLP), shown in Figure \ref{fig:multilayer-perceptron}.
+A basic and illustrative type of Neural Network is the Multi-Layer Perceptron (MLP), shown in Figure \ref{fig:multilayer-perceptron}.
 It consists of an input layer, one or more hidden layers, and an output layer.